mariohealth/v0/backend/mario-health-data-pipeline/data_prompts/markets_texas_plains.md

 2. ✅ Dallas and Fort Worth are separate markets (not integrated)
 3. ✅ Houston metro has been split into at least 4 markets
 4. ✅ Austin and San Antonio are separate markets (not integrated by I-35)
+5. ✅ Kansas City (KS/MO) is treated as integrated cross-border market
+6. ✅ St. Louis (MO) is included with Missouri side coverage
+7. ✅ Des Moines (IA) and Iowa markets are included
+8. ✅ Sioux Falls (SD) and South Dakota markets are included
+9. ✅ Fargo (ND) and North Dakota markets are included
-5. ✅ Transit does NOT collapse any markets (car-dependent region)
+10. ✅ Transit does NOT collapse any markets (car-dependent region)
-6. ✅ Texas has 30-40 markets reflecting state's size and diversity
+11. ✅ Texas has 30-40 markets reflecting state's size and diversity
-7. ✅ West Texas distance barriers properly reflected (El Paso, Amarillo, Midland-Odessa all separate)
+12. ✅ West Texas distance barriers properly reflected (El Paso, Amarillo, Midland-Odessa all separate)
-8. ✅ Louisiana has proper coverage (New Orleans, Baton Rouge, Shreveport, Lafayette, etc.)
+13. ✅ Louisiana has proper coverage (New Orleans, Baton Rouge, Shreveport, Lafayette, etc.)
+14. ✅ Missouri has proper coverage (Kansas City, St. Louis, Springfield, Columbia, etc.)
-9. ✅ State borders are respected unless compelling integration exists
+15. ✅ State borders are respected unless compelling integration exists (KC, Omaha-Council Bluffs, Fargo-Moorhead)
-10. ✅ market_id follows national naming convention (STATE-CITY-QUALIFIER)
+16. ✅ market_id follows national naming convention (STATE-CITY-QUALIFIER)

 ---